WLeondike/employeeSummary/README.md

   ![badge](https://img.shields.io/badge/License-MIT-blue)

   In this project, the user will be able to run the Employee Summary application through the node terminal.
 This application will create an HTML page that will display a small summary of their employees.
 Once you clone the repository, open your terminal through through the cloned file and check out [installation](#installation).
 Afterwards, you'll be able to run the command ``` node app.js ```.
 The user will then be prompted through a list of team members they can add.
-Once they have added all their team members added, they can execute the "I'm finished" command.
+Once they have all of their team members added, the user can execute the "I'm finished" command.
 This will then generate the user's page.

   GitHub: https://github.com/WLeondike